 Of the three types of adaptive acts, resilience is hardest to measure, but the most important.
 Resiliency improves when a system’s feedback loops are improved and diversified, and when teams acting on these feedback loops are self-organized and purpose-driven.
 A system is more resilient when it has no single point of failure, when dysfunctions can be quickly detected and addressed, and when adaptations to change occur in a self-organizing way.

 As you evaluate a system map, look for redundancy.
 Redundant systems are resilient systems.
 Is there one key employee on your technical team whose departure would cost you irreplaceable knowledge about a mission critical system?
 Training others in this knowledge would be an example of an adaptive act.
-Are their single points of failure in your technology monolith?
+Are you saddled with a technology monolith?
 Deconstructing the monolith into microservices would be an adaptive act.
 Is your organization monolithic?
 Reorganizing into small, cross-functional teams is an adaptive act.
 Does your management culture act as a benevolent dictatorship?
 Shifting to a more employee involved, self-organizing culture is an adaptive act.

 All of these acts have the purpose of increasing resilience.
 But they must be measured by the business outcomes they achieve — not the activities, like this:

 Each of these stocks can be measured.
 Competency is assessed by managers.
 Motivation can be assessed through employee surveys.
 Workflow efficiency is measured in cost savings and quality improvements.
 Technology leverage is measured in the improvement in workflow efficiency.
 You can measure the stock of people who hold “single point of failure” positions.
 You can measure the degree to which metrics have been implemented throughout the company to track performance.
 You can measure the capacity of technology to self-heal with failover protocols.
 And you can measure the number of alternative channels you have built to drive revenue growth.
 All of these measures track resiliency.